Chinstrap Penguin vs Galapagos Penguin

 Do Chinstrap Penguins and Galapagos Penguins live in the same area?

-Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula.
-Galapagos Penguins are found in Galapagos Islands (Ecuador).
+No, their ranges do not overlap.
+Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula, while Galapagos Penguins live in Galapagos Islands (Ecuador).
+This geographic separation means they face different environmental pressures and predator communities.